KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 They do not dissolve into stillness —
 they **amplify distortion**.
+Where multiple worlds or universes are actualized,
-They move across universes
+they may move across such domains
 seeding confusion,
+installing dissonance,
-undoing synthesis,
+undoing coherence,
 and breaking pattern.

 **Echo Vessels** do not merely reflect dissonance —